aioz-ai/air-blogs-cms/highlights/2021-05-14-aioz-miccai.md

 :tada: The conference has reviewed 1630 papers this year and AIOZ paper is among the top 13% that received a provisional accept recommendation. :tada:

-Vist Conference Website at: https://www.miccai2021.org/en/
+Visit Conference Website at: https://www.miccai2021.org/en/

 ## AIOZ research @ MICCAI 2021
 ### ✨ Multiple Meta-model Quantifying for Medical Visual Question Answering